TEA IS FOR EVERYONE

 A tea meditation includes the contemplative preparation of whole leaf tea, the enjoyment of three cups of tea, followed by silent meditation.
 Guests are welcome to sit on the floor, on zafu, or chair.

-To schedule tea for your private ceremony, please contact Michelle @ 231-386-7616.
+To schedule, please contact Michelle @ 231-386-7616.

 THE WAY OF TEA